thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 -   **Access by external or public users**, which might focus on searching for and visualizing inventory data, and potentially downloading data

-Guidance for IT typically refers to relevant data standards, including [controlled vocabularies](#are-controlled-vocabularies-needed-for-the-inventory), as discussed in earlier in this chapter.
+Guidance for IT typically refers to relevant data standards, including [controlled vocabularies](#controlled-vocabularies), as discussed in earlier in this chapter.
 Guidance can take the form of written and illustrated documents or webpages, which might include screenshots from the inventory database and mobile apps, and potentially also video tutorials.

-Depending on the [number of official languages](#should-the-inventory-have-more-than-one-official-language) of the inventory, guidance might need to be prepared in multiple languages.
+Depending on the [number of official languages](#official-language) of the inventory, guidance might need to be prepared in multiple languages.
 It is recommended that attention be given to keeping guidance up to date as changes occur, for example, when the database software is replaced, field recording technologies are updated, methods are improved, or if organizational roles and responsibilities change.
 See **Guidance Materials** in the sidebar for useful examples.

 ## Ongoing Support, Evaluation, and Improvement

-The following are considerations regarding long-term [inventory program support](#how-will-inventory-related-infrastructure-activities-and-staffing-be-supported-over-the-long-term), [evaluation](#_What_Measures_Are), and [improvement](#how-might-the-interactions-of-multiple-inventories-across-a-heritage-sector-be-improved).
+The following are considerations regarding long-term [inventory program support](#infrastructure-over-the-long-term), [evaluation](#what-measures-are), and [improvement](#how-might-the-interactions-improve).

-### How Will Inventory-Related Infrastructure, Activities, and Staffing Be Supported over the Long Term?
+### How Will Inventory-Related Infrastructure, Activities, and Staffing Be Supported over the Long Term? {#infrastructure-over-the-long-term}

 Given that inventory information needs to be improved and updated on an ongoing basis, one of the most important considerations is to determine how inventory-related infrastructure, activities, and staffing will be supported over time.
 Potential types of support utilized by public agencies and NGOs include: